exastencil/porous/README.md

 ## Acknowledgements

-The work done by Michał Kalbarczyk ([fazibear](https://github.com/fazibear)) on [Inesita](https://github.com/inesita-rb/inesita) and his [VirtualDOM wrapper](https://github.com/fazibear/opal-virtual-dom) which served as the starting point for my implementation of Porous.
+I'd like to thank Michał Kalbarczyk ([fazibear](https://github.com/fazibear)) for his work done on [Inesita](https://github.com/inesita-rb/inesita) and his [VirtualDOM wrapper](https://github.com/fazibear/opal-virtual-dom) which served as the starting point for my implementation of Porous.